cognitedata/neat/docs/data-modeling-principles.md

 ## Best Practices

+0. Establish a data governance team that will ensure implementation of the best practices
 1. Create one main data model, the Enterprise Data Model, that is shared across the organization.
-2. Each business area can create one or more distributed data models based on the Enterprise Data Model, called Solution Data Models.
+2. Each business area can create one or more specific data models based on the Enterprise Data Model, called Solution Data Models.
 3. Solution Data Models should always be referencing the Enterprise Data Model, not another Solution Model.
 4. All data models are kept in its own `Space`, thus data models do not share the same `Space`.